MMW Concludes Powerful 16 Days of Activism Campaign Across Sierra Leone

 Period Power: Breaking Taboos, Changing Lives

-Freetown, Sierra Leone – MMW’s Period Power Project, an initiative focused on menstrual health education and dignity for girls in underserved communities, has successfully completed another year of training programmes in the Bombali, Kenema, and Western Rural Districts of Sierra Leone.
-Field staff, students and teachers are celebrating the significant achievements and positive changes with… Continue reading Period Power: Breaking Taboos, Changing Lives
+Period Power: Breaking Taboos, Changing Lives Freetown, Sierra Leone – MMW’s Period Power Project, an initiative focused on menstrual health education and dignity for girls in underserved communities, has successfully completed another year of training programmes in the Bombali, Kenema, and Western Rural Districts of Sierra Leone.
+Field staff, students and teachers are celebrating the… Continue reading Period Power: Breaking Taboos, Changing Lives

 Florence Sesay, MMW’s Executive Director in Sierra Leone, becomes a King’s College London ‘Changemaker’

-Florence Sesay, MMW’s Sierra Leone Executive Director, has become the second ever Changemaker on the Global Institute for Women’s Leadership (GIWL’s) programme at King’s College, London.
-The programme aims to empower advocates and activists dedicated to advancing gender equality by providing tailored support for research projects tied to their work or local communities.
-This initiative… Continue reading Florence Sesay, MMW’s Executive Director in Sierra Leone, becomes a King’s College London ‘Changemaker’
+Florence Sesay, MMW’s Executive Director in Sierra Leone, becomes a King’s College London ‘Changemaker’ Florence Sesay, MMW’s Sierra Leone Executive Director, has become the second ever Changemaker on the Global Institute for Women’s Leadership (GIWL’s) programme at King’s College, London.
+The programme aims to empower advocates and activists dedicated to advancing gender equality by providing… Continue reading Florence Sesay, MMW’s Executive Director in Sierra Leone, becomes a King’s College London ‘Changemaker’

 MMW Wins Athena40 “Advocate for the Rights of Women” Award

-We are honored to announce that Athena40 presented MMW with the “Advocate for the Rights of Women” Award at the Women’s Interventions for a Sustainable Future reception in London.
-Athena40 recognized the tireless efforts of our staff on the ground in Sierra Leone who care deeply about cultivating gender equity in their own communities.
-The… Continue reading MMW Wins Athena40 “Advocate for the Rights of Women” Award
+MMW Wins Athena40 “Advocate for the Rights of Women” Award We are honored to announce that Athena40 presented MMW with the “Advocate for the Rights of Women” Award at the Women’s Interventions for a Sustainable Future reception in London.
+Athena40 recognized the tireless efforts of our staff on the ground in Sierra Leone who care… Continue reading MMW Wins Athena40 “Advocate for the Rights of Women” Award

 Media Matters for Women Completes our 10th Year of Advocating for Women and Girls’ Rights in Sierra Leone

-This year Media Matters for Women celebrated 10 years of serving some of the most vulnerable people on the planet – women and girls in rural Sierra Leone.
-We celebrated our anniversary in Freetown with an event that included the new Minister of Gender and Children’s Affairs, Isat2a Mahoi, as the keynote speaker and honored… Continue reading Media Matters for Women Completes our 10th Year of Advocating for Women and Girls’ Rights in Sierra Leone
+Media Matters for Women 10th Anniversary Sierra Leone This year Media Matters for Women celebrated 10 years of serving some of the most vulnerable people on the planet – women and girls in rural Sierra Leone.
+We celebrated our anniversary in Freetown with an event that included the new Minister of Gender and Children’s Affairs,… Continue reading Media Matters for Women Completes our 10th Year of Advocating for Women and Girls’ Rights in Sierra Leone

 Media Matters for Women at the Paris Peace Forum